Did you know the Big Bang happened in April?

 #3: Be as Specific as Possible With Your Transportation Requests

-The last thing you’ll want to prioritize as the transportation industry begins to heat up in April is specificity in every capacity request.
+Another thing you’ll want to prioritize as the transportation industry begins to heat up in April is specificity in every capacity request.
 Without the right information, it’s nearly impossible for a transportation provider to cover your load effectively.

 Ambiguity will be your enemy this month.
 Confusion as to what your exact needs are (how many trucks you’ll need, where your cargo dimensions lie, the specific nature of the cargo, the names and contact information of all stakeholders, etc.) will only increase your chances of one thing this month: failure.